fasalmbt/Kerala-PSC-Quiz/README.md

 				{ answerText: '943', isCorrect: false },
 			],
 }
+];

 ```

-Add more questions and help this project.
+Add more questions in this part and help this project.